Pupil premium strategy statement

 • qualitative data from student voice, student and parent surveys and teacher observations

-• a significant increase in participation in enrichment activities, particularly among disadvantaged pupils
+• an increase in participation in enrichment activities, particularly among disadvantaged pupils

 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.